cluc164/quad/build.md

  <img src="pictures\unstable.png" style="zoom:50%;" />

 Looking into this, you can notice that some columns do actually get nice data once and awhile, but it's inconsistent.
 I realized that in some cases, it's entirely possible that one pin's interrupt could occur during the time in which another pin has already been high or low for a certain amount of time.
 Blindly recording the time works for a single channel when we can guarantee the ISR is triggered on a rising or falling edge; this will not work when there are 4 pins that can each individually trigger the ISR at different times.
-Essentially, the time was being measured incorrectly because pin state changes were occurring at different times with no fail-safes to ensure we were actually measuring one pulse or another.
+Essentially, the time was being measured incorrectly because pin state changes were occurring at different times with no fail-safes to ensure we were properly measuring one pulse or another.
 To fix this, simply add in a state machine that verifies whether or not we have already detected the rising edge for a specific pulse.
 This ensures that only the rising/falling edge is detected for each channel, and the pulse lengths are recorded properly.
 After adding in these checks for each channel, the data columns are much nicer looking, albeit minutely noisy.

 <img src="pictures\stable.png" style="zoom:50%; float: left" />

 At this point, I have stable data that corresponds to the position of each control stick on the transmitter.
 All I will do is absolutely ensure that the values are within a certain range via mapping.

+### Motors

+For my quadcopter, I bought 1000KV brushless motors with 30A electronic speed controllers (ESCs).
+With an 11.1V battery, this meant my motors could spin at up to roughly 11,100 RPM... which is pretty fast!
+The motor speed is controlled by pulses from the ESC, which are then in turn controlled by a PWM signal from an input pin.

 # Resources